mk-dv/simple-social-network-django/README.rst

 Dynaconf makes it easy to change the source and format of the settings.
 Supports many configuration file formats, external storages, environment variables, databases, etc. See https://www.dynaconf.com/ for more information.
 All configuration files are stored in a separate application called `config`.
 The settings are moved to the `config.settings` module, and are divided into development and production.

 Basic settings are set in the `config.settings.base` module.
-Configs for development and production are set in the files `config/settings/development.toml` and `config/settings/production.toml`, for switching between environments use environement variable `BOOKMARKS_ENV`.
+Configs for development and production are set in the files `config/settings/development.toml` and `config/settings/production.toml`, for switching between environments use environment variable `BOOKMARKS_ENV`.

 .. _Dynaconf: https://www.dynaconf.com/